samuelclk/validator-healthchecks/README.md

 # TLDR
-Simple and lightweight uptime checker bot for Lido CSM or DVT operators to monitor client-level health and send alerts via Telegram otherwise.
-(Like Google Uptime Check but free).
+Simple and lightweight health checker service for Lido CSM or DVT operators to monitor client-level health and send alerts via Telegram otherwise.

+Healthchecks.io (Free!) notifies users if the health checker service itself is offline.

 Follow me on [Twitter](https://x.com/stakesaurus) or subscribe to my [newsletter](https://stakesaurus.beehiiv.com/) if you find this useful for you!

-# Problem
-Most solo stakers rely on [beaconcha.in](https://beaconcha.in) watchlists to notify them when their validators are missing attestations.

-However, in some scenarios, this method no longer works well for solo stakers. e.g., **- Running many validator keys via Lido CSM or similar platforms:** It's not useful to receive 10 to 100 notifications every 6.5 minutes from beaconcha.in when the issue could lie with your EL, CL, or VC directly.
-**- Running DVTs:** Because your nodes could be offline without causing missed attestations--e.g., a cluster of X nodes is responsible for operating Y validator keyshares.

-This problem is especially pronounced for DVT operators as they may only act when the cluster fails to achieve consensus as a whole, leading to free-rider problems.

-Hence, I needed a way of being notified when each of my core services is unhealthy instead of relying solely on onchain alerts.
-I also want to be alerted when my alerting tool itself fails.

 *Special thanks to Eridian for sharing about [healthchecks.io](https://healthchecks.io/) with me!
 He also has a more scalable monitoring/alerting setup which you can check out [here](https://docs.eridian.xyz/infrastructure-docs/alerting-and-monitoring).

-# Solution
-A Python script running in a docker container that queries the health, metrics, or p2p endpoints of the consensus, execution, validator, & DVT clients of your setup periodically and sends a Telegram message to yourself or a chat group if it fails.
-Healthchecks.io alerts you if your alerting service itself fails.

-It's a lightweight solution ideal for scenarios where detailed metrics and alerts are not required.
-Use Prometheus Alert Manager otherwise.

-Using [beaconcha.in](https://beaconcha.in)'s watchlist as an alerting mechanism is popular because it is simple to use, free, and requires no maintenance - These are the design principles for my solution.

-_**Disclaimer:** This is meant to be a fun project for solo stakers and is in no way meant to replace professional monitoring tools used by institutions.
-There might also be other free + plug-and-play solutions out there._

-*Special thanks to Eridian for sharing about [healthchecks.io](https://healthchecks.io/) with me!
-He also has a more scalable monitoring/alerting setup which you can check out [here](https://docs.eridian.xyz/infrastructure-docs/alerting-and-monitoring).

 # How it works

-**HTTP & CURL Requests:** The service periodically makes an HTTP GET or CURL request to the specified IP address, port, health, & metrics endpoints. e.g. http://127.0.0.1:8008.
+- **HTTP & CURL Requests:** The service periodically makes an HTTP GET or CURL request to the specified IP address, port, health, & metrics endpoints. e.g. http://127.0.0.1:8008 (CL health endpoint).
 This requests the server to respond with their "health" status.

-**Concurrent "check-in" with Healthchecks.io:** Each time the service runs successfully, it sends a message to Healthchecks.io, informing it of the successful run.
+- **Concurrent "check-in" with Healthchecks.io:** Each time the service runs successfully, it sends a message to Healthchecks.io, informing it of the successful run.

-**Service Response:** For the service to consider the consensus or execution client to be "up," the service at the IP address and port must respond to the HTTP request.
+- **Service Response:** For the service to consider the consensus or execution client to be "up," the service at the IP address and port must respond to the HTTP request.
 This typically involves the client's API or a health check endpoint responding with an HTTP status code of 200 OK, indicating that the service is operational and can handle requests.

-**Timeout Handling:** The service includes a timeout (e.g., 5 seconds), ensuring that if the client doesn't respond within a reasonable timeframe, it's considered "down."
+- **Timeout Handling:** The service includes a timeout (e.g., 5 seconds), ensuring that if the client doesn't respond within a reasonable timeframe, it's considered "down."
 This helps differentiate between an unresponsive service and one that's simply slow to reply.

-**Send Alert Message:** Finally, the script sends a message to the chat groups designated for each endpoint that was checked if it is “down” or “cannot be reached”.
+- **Send Alert Message:** Finally, the script sends a message to the chat groups designated for each endpoint that was checked if it is “down” or “cannot be reached”.

-**Self-Reporting:** Healthchecks.io notifies the user if the alerting service itself is down.
+- **Self-Reporting:** Healthchecks.io notifies the user if the alerting service itself is down.

 # How to use